 The maximum grant that can be paid is £36,000 and is subject to certain grant conditions.

-The council will assess whether you are eligible to apply for a disabled facilities grant taking into account your financial circumstances and your need for adaptations.
+We will assess whether you are eligible to apply for a disabled facilities grant, taking into account your financial circumstances and your need for adaptations.

-A preliminary means test based on the information in your grant enquiry form will help us to tell you about any contribution you may have to make.
+A preliminary means test based on the information you supply on the grant enquiry form will help us to tell you about any contribution you may have to make.